SPAM and Phishing Email Messages – BE SMART, BE AWARE!

 Tip 8: Don’t click on attachments

-Malicious attachments that contain viruses and malware is a common phishing tactic.
+Malicious attachments that contain viruses and malware are a common phishing tactic.
 Malware can damage files on your computer, steal your passwords or spy on you without your knowledge.
 Don’t open any email attachments you weren’t expecting.

 Tip 10: Don’t believe everything you see